nalbarr/portfolio/docs/details.md

 # Details

 ## Publications, White papers, Presentations
 I have had the opportunity to publish, share ideas both formally and otherwise.
-Many failures along the way, but some made it to real world products and commercialization.
+A lot of learning and many failures along the way, but some made it to real world products and commercialization.

 [publications](publications.md)